How to Get Out of Debt Fast

 Many credit card companies delude you by making you think that by paying the minimum payment on your debt, you’re paying off your debts.
-The reality is far different, by paying the minimum amount, you are digging a deeper hole for yourself.
+The reality is far different, by paying the minimum amount, you are actually digging a deeper hole for yourself.

-The best way to document your debts is by using an excel spreadsheet.
+A clever way to document your debts is by using an excel spreadsheet.
 You can use the sheet to record how much you owe and to what company and use that to draft out an effective repayment strategy according to your needs.

 Your credit card companies will even help you with this.
-Call at the number on the back of your card and ask them about the details of your debt.
+Call the number on the back of your card and ask them about the details of your debt.
 Talking to your credit card company will help you know how much you owe, the APR, and the monthly minimum payment on the card.

 Prioritize Your Debts

-In loans like student loans, you can end up saving thousands of pounds by paying off some of the debt along with the minimum payment.
+With loans like student loans, you can end up saving thousands of pounds by paying off some of the debt along with the minimum payment.

 Suppose you have two credit cards, both at different interest rates.
-The smart decision to take would be to designate a certain amount of your wage to credit debt payments.
+A smart decision to take would be to designate a certain amount of your wage to credit debt payments.
 Then use the amount to pay off the debt of the credit card with a higher interest rate and pay the minimum amount for the second credit card.